ro-pi/json-path-evaluator/README.md

         }
     }
 }
-Set prices alternately to 1, 2 and 3:
+Set all 5 alternately to 1, 2 and 3:
 {
     "store": {
         "book": [